 Instant Pot Chicken Bacon Ranch Pasta

 I love to cook pasta in my Instant Pot.
-To me, not having to drain the water, and the pasta soaking up the flavor, are the two big reasons to use the pressure cooker!
+To me, not having to drain the water, and the pasta soaking up the flavor, are the two big reasons to cook pasta in the pressure cooker!

 Instant Pot Chicken Bacon Ranch Pasta has great flavor, and is a hearty pasta meal.
 A casserole style dish in less time than baking in the oven.

-- 2 Tbsp Butter, unsalted
+- 3 Tablespoons Butter, unsalted

-- 4 1/2 cups Chicken Broth, low sodium
+- 4 cups Chicken Broth, low sodium

 - 1 packet Ranch Dressing Powder (3 Tbsp)

-- 1/2 tsp Garlic Powder
+- 1 teaspoon Garlic Powder

-- 16 oz Penne or Rotini Pasta
+- 16 oz Penne Pasta (or rotini, ziti, etc.)

 Prepare all of the ingredients before you start.
 Cut the bacon and chicken, have the butter measured.
 Shred the cheese, and measure out the ranch & garlic powders, broth, and pasta.
 It will make the cooking process much easier and faster.
 Less stress!

 If you have uncooked bacon: Turn on the Sauté function (Normal/Med heat).
 Add the chopped bacon.
 Cook, stirring occasionally, until done.
 Remove to a paper towel and drain all of the fat from the pot.
 Set aside.